D'Aundre Pryce-Pierre

 At Quantum Mob the main challenge that we faced was how can we develop a consistent brand message across many different mediums.

-To start things off, I facilitated a branding workshop with our internal stakeholders (CEOs, Marketing Specialists, Sales, etc) so that we could generate ideas on what we want the Quantum Mob brand to be and where it should head in the future.
+To start things off, I facilitated a mini branding workshop with our internal stakeholders (CEOs, Marketing Specialists, Sales, etc) so that we could generate ideas on what we want the Quantum Mob brand to be.

-There was no clear demographic on who Quantum Mob wanted to cater their services to.
+There was no clear niche on who Quantum Mob wanted to cater their services to as they have dabbled in many industries.

-Across various online mediums (website, social media, email, etc) there lacked a consistent brand identity that would help others know what Quantum Mob is about as a software company.
+Across various online mediums (website, social media, email, etc) there lacked a cohesive visual identity.

 Kickoff engagement